-II.B.3.c) Any non-physician faculty members who participate in
+II.B.3.c) Any non-physician faculty members who participate in residency program education must be approved by the

 Background and Intent: The provision of optimal and safe patient care requires a team approach.
 The education of residents by non-physician educators enables the resident to better manage patient care and provides valuable advancement of the residents' knowledge.
 Furthermore, other individuals contribute to the education of the resident in the basic science of the specialty or in research methodology.
 If the program director determines that the contribution of a non-physician individual is significant to the education of the residents, the program director may designate the individual as a program faculty member or a program core faculty member.